 There are 60 places available for students in each intake of the Bachelor of Health Science.

 As we are committed to building on our engagement with Indigenous and rural Australia, 15 of the available places are reserved for students from Indigenous or rural backgrounds.
 These students are strongly encouraged to apply, and adjustment factors may be available to you.

-Students will be required to submit a supplementary application form as part of their application to the Bachelor of Health Science.
-The form and its content are available to be viewed online here.
-Submission of this form is compulsory for all applicants, due by 30 November for First Semester commencement.
+Applicants applying to this program are required to submit a supplementary application form as part of their application.
+Submission of this form is compulsory for all applicants and is due by 30 November.

-Fifteen places are reserved in every intake of the Bachelor of Health Science for students from rural and Indigenous backgrounds.
-Students from a rural background are required to submit further documentation to your Universities Admissions Centre application at UAC website.
+Of the 60 places available in the Bachelor of Health Science, 15 places are reserved for students from a rural background.
+Students from a rural background are asked to indicate this in their supplementary form and are required to submit supporting documentation to their primary application (eg. UAC).